winterwolf/typedobject/readme.md

 ```

 The most important thing you should know about **Production** mode is that
-`Object.assert` doesn't nothing there, but assertions still helps a lot to
+`Object.assert` doesn't work there, but assertions still helps a lot to
 better undersatand your code!

 You can also add a table with extra types here: